Best Linux VPN services 2023

 • No free trial

 ExpressVPN offers a simple command-line Linux app (with GUI options as browser extensions) and is our choice for the best Linux VPN.
-Founded in 2009, it quickly cemented itself as one of the giants of the VPN world.
+Founded in 2009, it quickly cemented itself as one of the best VPN overall.
 Its Lightway protocol ensures that you get a swift and smooth service, while its 3,000+ servers all have their IP addresses refreshed on a regular basis in order to stop them from getting blocked by different sites and services.

 The biggest drawback for this provider is the fact that it is significantly more expensive than the other major VPNs.
 On top of that, it also has a relatively small total number of servers when compared to other well-known services – while it may still outdo the tadpoles in the VPN pond, it’s noticeable that it’s outdone (in this regard) by all but one of the other services on this list.